garlic0x1/url-miner/README.md

 # url-miner
 Finds hidden GET parameters by testing for reflection
 By default, 64 parameters are tested per request, this can be increased in some cases to 64,000 to significantly speed up your scan
+Use `-chrome` to mine in a headless browser and detect DOM XSS

 # Installation
 Go install: